gridstack/gridstack.js/doc/README.md

 - `maxRow` - maximum rows amount.
 Default is `0` which means no max.
 - `minRow` - minimum rows amount which is handy to prevent grid from collapsing when empty.
 Default is `0`.
 You can also do this with `min-height` CSS attribute on the grid div in pixels, which will round to the closest row.
-- `nonce` - If you are using a nonce-based Content Security Policy, pass your nonce here and GridStack will add it to the <style> elements it creates.
+- `nonce` - If you are using a nonce-based Content Security Policy, pass your nonce here and GridStack will add it to the `<style>` elements it creates.
-- `oneColumnSize` - When the width of the grid is equal to or less than the value set in oneColumnSize, the grid will be displayed in one-column mode.
-By default, the value of this option is set to "768".
-- `oneColumnModeDomSort` - set to `true` if you want oneColumnMode to use the DOM order and ignore x,y from normal multi column layouts during sorting.
-This enables you to have custom 1 column layout that differ from the rest. (default?: `false`)
 - `placeholderClass` - class for placeholder (default: `'grid-stack-placeholder'`)
 - `placeholderText` - placeholder default content (default: `''`)
 - `resizable` - allows to override resizable options. (default: `{handles: 'se'}`). `handles` can be any combo of `n,ne,e,se,s,sw,w,nw` or `all`.
 - `removable` - if `true` widgets could be removed by dragging outside of the grid.
 It could also be a selector string, in this case widgets will be removed by dropping them there (default: `false`) See [example](http://gridstackjs.com/demo/two.html)
 - `removeTimeout` - time in milliseconds before widget is being removed while dragging outside of the grid. (default: `2000`)
+- `responsive` - describes the responsive nature of the grid. see `Responsive` interface.
 - `row` - fix grid number of rows.
 This is a shortcut of writing `minRow:N, maxRow:N`. (default `0` no constrain)
 - `rtl` - if `true` turns grid to RTL.
 Possible values are `true`, `false`, `'auto'` (default: `'auto'`) See [example](https://gridstackjs.com/demo/right-to-left(rtl).html)
 - `staticGrid` - removes drag|drop|resize (default `false`).
 If `true` widgets are not movable/resizable by the user, but code can still move and oneColumnMode will still work.
 You can use the smaller gridstack-static.js lib.
 A CSS class `grid-stack-static` is also added to the container.
 - `styleInHead` - if `true` will add style element to `<head>` otherwise will add it to element's parent node (default `false`).

+### Responsive
+v10.x supports a much richer responsive behavior, you can have breakpoints of width:column, or auto column sizing,  where no code is longer needed.
+- `columnWidth`?: number - wanted width to maintain (+-50%) to dynamically pick a column count
+- `columnMax`?: number - maximum number of columns allowed (default: 12).
+Note: make sure to have correct CSS to support this.
+- `layout`?: ColumnOptions - global re-layout mode when changing columns
+- `breakpointForWindow`?: boolean - specify if breakpoints are for window size or grid size (default:false = grid)
+- `breakpoints`?: ResponsiveBreakpoint[] - explicit width:column breakpoints instead of automatic 'columnWidth'.
+Note: make sure to have correct CSS to support this.

+#### ResponsiveBreakpoint
+- `w`?: number - width
+- `c`: number - column
+- `layout`?: ColumnOptions - re-layout mode if different from global one

 ### DDDragOpt
 - `handle`?: string - class selector of items that can be dragged. default to '.grid-stack-item-content'